Kendhikolhudhoo: Demography

 Kendhikulhudhoo has the 4th largest population in the atoll with a registered population of 1,556 people of which 806 are male and 750 are female.
 However, only 1288 people live in the island as per census 2014.
 Since more men work in resorts, industrial islands, and capital Male’, 724 women live on the island compared to 564 men.

 As per the statistics of a secretariat of Kendhikulhudhoo council, the population of Kendhikolhu is slightly higher than the population of Kulhudhoo with 923 people in Kendhikolhu while 898 people in Kulhudhoo.
 The total number of households in Kendhikolhu and Kulhudhoo altogether is 241.

 Governance

 People in Kendhikulhudhoo resides in two wards namely Kendhikolhu (ކެނދިކޮޅު) which is south of the island and Kulhudhoo (ކުޅުދޫ) which is the north of the island.
 Until the local government law which was enacted on 17 May 2010, the two wards were two separate administrative units managed by island offices located in each ward.
 This developed rivalry which led to some social issues in the past.

+Kendhikulhudhoo was represented in the People’s Majlis by Member of Parliament Ahmed Easa, who served multiple terms for the constituency.